Pacific Southwest, Region 9: Superfund

 Groundwater: There are four other groundwater plumes in addition to the AC&W groundwater plume -- the Site 7 plume, the Northeast plume, and the Main Base/SAC Area plume.
 The Site 7 plume is associated with the Site 7 disposal pit, which was capped in 1999.
 The Site 7 plume is being remediated through a groundwater extraction and treatment system (ie., "pump and treat").
 Contaminated groundwater is extracted and run through an air stripper that removes the contaminants; the treated water is reinjected into the groundwater system.
 The Site 7 plume extends offsite into a gravel mining area, which has made remediation difficult since wells have had to be abandoned and then redeveloped as mining progressed.
 The system went back on line in late 2006 after a more than three year down period.
 The Northeast plume is in the vicinity of landfills 3 and 4.
 Because of the low concentrations of contaminants in the plume, the plume is being monitored to see if the contaminant concentrations decline or increase over time.
 Concentrations in the plume have declined such that the plume currently being monitored is in close proximity to the former landfills.
 The Main Base/SAC Area plumes have comingled and are being treated as one, using extraction and air stripping.
 The Main Base/SAC plume has migrated over a mile offsite to the west/southwest of the MAFB, affecting three municipal supply wells.
 As a result, the Air Force installed well-head treatment systems at these three public drinking water supply wells in 1997.
 Because of the size of this plume, the Air Force has taken a phased approach to its remediation using pump and treat methods.
 The first three phases focused on "hot spot" removal, by installing 27 extraction wells primarily on the former base property.
 Phase IV, completed in 2002, added 8 extraction wells to control plume migration.
 An additional extraction well was installed at the southwest toe of the plume in late 2004 and a final extraction well was installed at the toe of the southern lobe of the plume in late 2007.
 The extracted groundwater is treated by air stripping and the treated water is currently reinjected into the groundwater system.
-Due to injection well capacity failures, the Air Force has proposed to begin surface discharge of treated water to a local ditch in 2008.
+Due to injection well capacity failures, the Air Force also discharges treated water to a local ditch.

 Landfills: In 1996 the Air Force excavated and consolidated contaminated soil from three landfills into another landfill.
 Two landfills, including the consolidation landfill, received low permeablity caps, which eliminated the potential for human contact with the refuse and reduced infiltration.
 The capped landfills are monitored for potential releases to groundwater and air.